|Alabama Gov. William D. Jelks|

-July 12, 1945 – The Evergreen Courant reported that the finishing touches were being administered to the Laula Middleton Airport by Nolan and Dickerson, general contractors, and it was expected that within the next few days it would be ready to turn over to the Navy.
+July 12, 1945 – The Evergreen Courant reported that the finishing touches were being administered to the Laula Middleton Airport by Nolan & Dickerson, general contractors, and it was expected that within a few days it would be ready to turn over to the Navy.
 Warren Brothers Road Co., who had sub-contracted to lay the bituminous surface on the tremendous runways and auxiliary runways, completed their work the week before and were this week moving all equipment to Savannah, Ga., where they were beginning work on another contract.
 The contractor was completing final grading and sodding on the grounds adjacent to the runways.

 July 12, 1946 - "The Adventures of Sam Spade" was heard on ABC radio for the first time.

 July 12, 1951 - The Monroe County Masonic Conference was scheduled to be held in Monroeville, Ala. on this Thursday with the local Alabama Lodge No. 3 as host.
 The program, beginning at 9:30 a.m., was to be as follows: Address of welcome, Rev. A.C.
 Lee; response, Rev. J.F.
 Bilbro; introduction grand officers and visitors; conference business.